mr-rjh3/School_Projects/README.md

 # School_Projects
 Projects that were done for Wilfrid Laurier University and some Highschool projects as well

-Below is a table of all completed Wilfrid Laurier University computer science courses:
+Below is a table of all Wilfrid Laurier University computer science courses I've taken:

 | Course Code      | Title |Main Language Used|
 | ----------- | ----------- | ----------- |